Islamabad Pakistan Travel Guide

 Trail 2 is shorter and less strenuous, located near Pir Sohawa.
 Trail 4 leads to a cave and a stream, offering a pleasant and relatively flat walk.

-Always go hiking or engage in adventure sports with appropriate gear and, if achievable, in a group.
+Always go hiking or engage in adventure sports having proper equipment and, if possible, in a group.
 Inform someone of your route and expected return time.

 Engage with Islamabad's rich cultural heritage through workshops and festivals.